Harmonious Society: History

-Political context
+The Socialist Harmonious Society was raised as a goal of the CCP under Hu Jintao in 2004.
+It was formally included at the fourth plenary session of the 16th CCP Central Committee on 19 September 2004.
+The decision at the resolution stated:

-The "Socialist Harmonious Society" concept represents a new direction of Chinese communist leadership that signified the transition between Jiang Zemin and Hu Jintao.
-Although on the surface, "socialist harmonious society" seems benign, many scholars believed that General Secretary Hu has a vision for a deeper reform of the political system in China.
+The concept represented a new direction of the leadership that signified the transition between Jiang Zemin and Hu Jintao.
+Although on the surface, "socialist harmonious society" seems benign, many scholars believed that CCP general secretary Hu has a vision for a deeper reform of the political system in China.
 In addition, the idea of scientific development stresses on scientific discovery and technological advance, engines for sustainable growth in the long run.
 Sustainable growth is a concept in macroeconomics that signifies GDP at potential (i.e. all that is produced is being consumed and there is no cyclical unemployment) for years to come.

 In addition, the Socialist Harmonious Society concept was a response to the problem of social inequality and wealth gap, which if not dealt with immediately, could lead to social unrest and even turmoil.
 A key reason contributing to a widening wealth gap was social injustice, which features collusion between entrepreneurs and officials.
 Through collusion, entrepreneurs were able to buy land from farmers and then sell it at high prices.
 Furthermore, with the protection of local officials, private coal mine owners ignored safety regulations to cut production costs.
 As a result, thousands of miners are killed in accidents.

-Since the Tiananmen Square protests of 1989, the leadership has been extremely sensitive about maintaining stability.
+Since the 1989 Tiananmen Square protests and massacre, the leadership has been extremely sensitive about maintaining stability.
 General Secretary Hu's focus on stability and openness is the central model addressed in the book The J Curve: A New Way to Understand Why Nations Rise and Fall by Ian Bremmer.
 According to Bremmer, the Chinese government is trying carefully to avoid instability by jumping from a controlled social environment on one end to complete openness on the other.
 The "J Curve" model is applicable to the political development of most nations and presents a choice between stability and openness.
 The concept of "Socialist Harmonious Society" is said to include both elements of the model.
 Hence, Hu's "socialist harmonious society" has an underlying message of establishing political reform as well as safeguarding social justice and equality.